K-Scar

 Yeonpyeong

-Every road leads to a Marine base.
+Every road in Yeonpyeong-do leads to a Marine base.
 Air-raid shelters are always stocked.
 And in 2010, the island burned for hours after a North Korean artillery strike.

 Gyodong Island